Gulbarga Fort: Access

-Kalaburagi is well connected by railway lines and roads.
-It is an important rail head on the Central Southern Railway zone line connecting to Bangalore, Mumbai, Delhi and Hyderabad.
+Kalaburagi is well connected by air, railway lines and roads.
+It is an important rail head on the Central Railway zone line connecting to Bangalore, Mumbai, Chennai and Hyderabad.

 It is well connected by National Highways with Bangalore and Hyderabad, which are 610 km and 225 km away respectively, from Kalaburagi.
 Road distances to other cities within the state are: Basavakalyan-80 km, Bidar -120 km, Raichur - 155 km and Bijapur - 160 km.

 Kalaburagi Airport is the nearest airport.